sQUlearn/squlearn/docs/user_guide/executor.rst

       # Initialize the Executor with the qasm simulator
       executor = Executor("qasm_simulator",shots=1234)

+      # Initialize the Executor with qiksit, statevector for shots=None, qasm for shots>0
+      executor = Executor("qiskit")

       # Initialize the Executor with the PennyLane statevector simulator
       executor = Executor("pennylane")